yala/OncoText/README.md

     - SNAPSHHOT_DIR : This is the directory where to store model snapshots.
     - LOGFILE : Where the system will write all error/warning/info logs via pylogger
     - CONFIG_XLSX : The path of the category configuration excel file.
 See ``sample_category_excel.xlsx`` for an example.
 OncoText loads this excel file and interprets all rows with several column entries as categories to try to parse from the path reports.
+    - CUDA : Set to True if you have GPUs to use (and use nvidia-docker if so), otherwise, set to False to run pytorch in CPU mode

 ### Neural net configuation settings